PickleEric/thebreeze/README.md

 THE BREEZE

-'Let the breeze take you somewhere new.'
+'Let us take you somewhere new.'

 A guide to local restaurants with specific identifiers of which are black owned, asian owned, dog friendly, etc.